cmdrkotori/qemu-scripts/README.md

 >./launch.py win7 basic

 ## Caveats

+The scripts will fail if they are not invoked correctly or the prerequisites are not met.

 This script is designed for passing through a single video card only.
 It does offer some windowed modes, however.